 Information for New Parents

-After Summer Connection, there are a small number of issues that your student might want to address before arriving on campus.
-He or she will want to read the Augie Reads book, which is selected each year to be part of our campus-wide reading program for incoming students (and is also part of the LSFY 101 program).
-Your family might want to attend one of the "On to Augie" picnics, which are hosted by alumni of the college throughout the Midwest (and in Colorado!).
-Your son or daughter might want to visit the College one more time on Saturday, August 3, to meet a roommate and inspect their new room during the Residential Life Open House.
+After Orientation, there are a few details your student might want to address before arriving on campus.
+He or she will want to read the Augie Reads book, which is selected each year to be part of our campus-wide reading program for incoming students (and is also part of the FYI 101 program).
+Your son or daughter might want to visit the College one more time on Saturday, August 6, from 10:00 a.m. to noon to inspect their new room and possibly meet their roommate during the Residential Life Open House.

 In the meantime, we hope your son or daughter can enjoy what is often a memorable summer before the beginning of college.
 Major transitions like this are uncommon, and deserve to be savored in all their sweetness and sorrow.

-When is Homecoming Weekend?
-(Homecoming is set for October 11-13; more information will be available soon!)
+Homecoming Weekend (September 30-October 2; more information will be available soon!)

 Academics During the First Term